The job of a marketer isn’t easy.

 This is by far the trickiest hurdle to overcome, especially when you have a big list.
 You’re trying to make someone feel special even though they are just one of thousands (much worse than a classroom).

-One technique to overcome this problem is to target a very specific portion of your readers.
+One technique to overcome this problem is targeting a specific portion of your readers.
 Instead of asking:

 “What tactics have you tried to increase your conversion rate?”